LuridSorcerer/pokemon-stadium-2-randomizer/README.md

             > \> cd \wxWidgets-3.0.4\build\msw
         * Build wxWidgets
             > \> mingw32-make -f makefile.gcc BUILD=release SHARED=1 MONOLITHIC=1 UNICODE=1 CXXFLAGS=-std=gnu++11
-        * Wait a half an hour or so depending on your PC
-    * May God have mercy on your soul.
+        * Wait a half an hour or so depending on your PC.
+May God have mercy on your soul.

 2. Compile